open-mmlab/mmocr/docs/en/user_guides/data_prepare/dataset_preparer.md

 python tools/dataset_converters/prepare_dataset.py icdar2015 totaltext --task textrecog
 ```

-To check the supported datasets in MMOCR, please refer to [Dataset Zoo](./datasetzoo.md).
+To check the supported datasets of Dataset Preparer, please refer to [Dataset Zoo](./datasetzoo.md).
+Some of other datasets that need to be prepared manually are listed in [Text Detection](./det.md) and [Text Recognition](./recog.md).

 ## Advanced Usage